GeopJr/Tuba/README.md

 <a href='https://flathub.org/apps/details/com.github.bleakgrey.tootle'><img height='51' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>

 ### Building
+If the options above are not available to you, you can build the app from source:

-To build the app, make sure you have these dependencies:
+1. Make sure you have these dependencies:
-* meson
+    - [x] meson
-* valac
+    - [x] valac
-* libgtk-3-dev
+    - [x] libgtk-3-dev
-* libsoup2.4-dev
+    - [x] libsoup2.4-dev
-* libgranite-dev
+    - [x] libgranite-dev
-* libjson-glib-dev
+    - [x] libjson-glib-dev
-* libhandy-1.0-dev
+    - [ ] libhandy-1.0-dev

+    *Note: Unchecked items will be installed automatically if not present in the system.*

-Then run `install.sh` in the project directory to install the app.
+2. Run `install.sh` in the project directory.
+The app will launch automatically on success.

 ### Contributing

-You're always welcome to help the project in many ways:
-* Donating with [LiberaPay](https://liberapay.com/bleakgrey/) to keep the developer happy and motivated
+Please consider donating with [LiberaPay](https://liberapay.com/bleakgrey/) to keep the developer happy.
-* Reporting issues and bugs
-* Submitting pull requests

 <a href="https://liberapay.com/bleakgrey/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>

+You can always help by reporting bugs, submitting pull requests, and suggesting ideas.

 ### Credits
 * Icon design by [Tobias Bernard](https://github.com/bertob)